CCI-MOC/hil/docs/networks.md

 - 'creator' represents what project created it; or 'None' if it was administrator-created.
 If there are still networks created by a project, then that project cannot be deleted.
+Only the creator has the ability to delete a network.

 - 'access' represents which project's nodes can access it; or 'None' if all projects' nodes can.
 This will eventually be extended into a ACL-style